zencart/documentation/content/user/admin_pages/modules/payment.md

 - cod
 - firstdata_hco
 - moneyorder
-- PayPal (Standar, Pro, Express Checkout)
+- PayPal (Standard, Pro, Express Checkout)
 - Square

 For more information on payment modules, see [these pages](/user/payment/).